 - Meanwhile, more top talent sees the social impact space as a place to grow and build a remarkable career rather than seeing it as a lateral move, pause or temporary stopover on the way to something else.
 It offers an innovative, next step on their career ladder.
 More than 40,000 job seekers have signed up with ReWork specifically to find a job in social impact.
 Many of them are “career switchers” who have already built great corporate careers, but are looking for more meaning in their work.

 - Innovative social impact hiring managers are thinking about the story their story.
 Impact is not just an employer branding tool; you must have it to compete for talent.
 Start with your job descriptions.
 Are you using corporate gobbledygook or speaking with a human voice?

 - Social impact leaders think differently.
 As a result, they are also more willing to embrace alternative management and organizational strategies for their company.
 There is greater attention on how culture and new ways of thinking about leadership and management can help you achieve your goals.

 What trends are there in terms of candidate profile?

-- All employees want meaningful work.
+- All employees want meaningful offshore jobs in Thailand.
 The difference for job seekers in social impact is that they aren’t willing to wait for it.
 And they don’t have to.
 You must offer employees a chance to achieve an impact legacy, skills mastery and greater freedom.
 Top social impact hiring managers know their mission focus is necessary but not sufficient.

 We at Fenton know that missions are only achievable if the right people are in place.
 Align your mission, align your people and change the world.
 As spring is upon us and the weather gets warmer, use this opportunity to refresh and clean up your brand’s story to attract the best talent.